Skip to content

 The LRV of Valspar Sea Sage is only 31, so Sea Salt will be at least twice as bright.
 I do think it would work!

-Sherwin Williams Sea Salt Whole House
+Sherwin Williams Sea Salt for a Whole Home Color

 Sea Salt is light enough and subtle enough to use in your whole home.
 Here are a few great examples of Sea Salt in action:

-Sherwin Williams Sea Salt Bathroom
+Sherwin Williams Sea Salt in the Bathroom

 These are probably the best photos that I have in terms of showing off Sea Salt’s gray qualities.